itsmillertim3/perform2021/shift-left-sre-with-keptn-quality-gates-in-cd/content/01_Environment_Setup/01_Environment_Overview/index.md

 ## Environment overview and configuration
-Before getting started configuring our quality gate we will review the build and release process and trigger a full build from development up to production using Jenkins and our applications carts.
+Before getting started configuring our quality gate we will review the build and release process and trigger a full build from development up to staging using Jenkins and our applications `carts`.

 ### Step 1 - Get into the virtual machine using ssh
 In order to get into our working environment we will be using an ssh to conect to our AWS machine.